Do you want to start a blogging career but don’t know where to get started?

 A lot of bloggers would guide you in choosing the best niche to blog.
 I won’t go into the best blog niches debate.
 Instead, I would say that the best niche is what makes you passionate about writing; you must feel attached to it.
 Choosing the blog niche is an essential part of the process, and the majority of bloggers make a mistake at this point.
 They go for a blog niche that others like instead of what they like.
 So, never underestimate the power of your passion.

 If it’s tough to figure out your passion — then try to find your strength because that could work as well.
 I’ve chosen the blogging tips niche for this blog because I have worked in this niche before and it’s one of my favorite blogging niches.
 You should find your favorite blogging niche before starting a blog.

 3. Choose the blogging platform

 This step is crucial to your blogging success.
 Choosing the blogging platform could be intimidating for a lot of starters.
 New bloggers always come up to me and ask which platform to choose to get started with blogging.

 According to an estimate, WordPress empowers 27% of the total websites in the world.
 Now, WordPress has two types, wordpress.org and wordpress.com.
-The wordpress.org is a self-hosted platform, which means it provides you with the source files and you upload on your hosting server to launch the blog.
+WordPress.org is a self-hosted platform, which means it provides you with the source files and you upload them to your hosting server to launch the blog.
 There is a cost involved in it, for example, you would have to purchase a web hosting account, a WordPress theme, domain, and a few plugins.

 WordPress.org is an open-source platform, which shouldn’t be scary at all.
 It’s quite simple to set up and launch a fully-functional blog or site.
 The latter is a ready-made platform, which has free and paid plans.
 You don’t need to install or tweaks anything in that.

 You can launch your WordPress blog through this tutorial.
 However, there are other blogging platforms like Medium, Blogger, and Tumblr, which are also popular but the pro-bloggers prefer self-hosted WordPress mostly.

 4. Opting the useful tools